fastify/fastify/docs/Validation-and-Serialization.md

 })
 ```

-If you want to format AJV errors yourself, you can provide the `errorFormatter` option to AJV when instantiating Fastify.
+If you want to format AJV errors yourself, you can provide a sync function that must return a string as the `errorFormatter` option to AJV when instantiating Fastify.
 ```js
 const fastify = Fastify({
   ajv: {